geethasagarb/stock-trading-python-app/README.md

-# Stock Trading Python App
+# Stock Trading Python Pipeline

 A Python application that fetches stock data from the Polygon.io API and exports it to CSV format.
 This project demonstrates data pipeline concepts and can be used as a foundation for stock market data analysis and trading applications.